sguox002/leetcode/leetcode-all.md

 ### hashset, hashmap

 ### tree
+<<-1609	Even Odd Tree    		54.0%	Medium
+root is level 0, child at level 1. odd indexed level all even, and even index level all odd. and in strictly increasing order. dfs and save to a list only the previous node. and check against its index.
+->>

+<<-1612	Check If Two Expression Trees are Equivalent    		71.0%	Medium
+expression tree: leaf are values a-z, operation + only. just connect the leaf nodes and sort to check if two are equal.
+->>

 <<-1660	Correct a Binary Tree    83.2%	Medium
 a node's right point to a node in its right on the same level